Learning Difficulties Testing at Harley Therapy™ London

 A learning difficulty, or ‘specific learning difference (SpLD)’, means the brain does not take in and process information in typical ways.
 Even though SpLDs affect your education, they are not about intellect.
-Many individuals with SpLDs are bright, meaning their struggles can at first be overlooked.
+Many children and adults with SpLDs are bright, meaning their struggles can at first be overlooked.

 Signs of learning difficulties